jrz1977/pgdbfs/README.md

 PostgreSQL Database as File System

-**pgdbfs** is a toy file system implemented in Rust using libfuse and PostgreSQL as backend storage.
+**pgdbfs** is a basic file system implemented in Rust using libfuse and PostgreSQL as backend storage.

 ## Requirements
 - postgresql 10+